jstenmark/ChatCopyCat/README.md

 ## Open-Source Love 💚
 ChatCopyCat is yours, free and easy, under the [MIT License](LICENSE.md).
 Share, tweak, be yourself, do your thing.

 ## Alley-Oop!
-Got ideas or just wanna help out?
-[GitHub](https://github.com/jstenmark/ChatCopyCat) is where the party's at.
+Join the ChatCopyCat community on [GitHub](https://github.com/jstenmark/ChatCopyCat).
+Share your experience, suggest features, or contribute to the project.
 Bugs, brainwaves, PRs—all welcome.
+Your insights make us better!

 Keep it laid-back, coders. 🐾